CRollins6020/CRollins6020/User-Guides/Entra MFA Admin Guide.md

 **Possible Solutions:**

-1. Ensure the user has a valid license assigned
+- Ensure the user has a valid license assigned
-2. Verify that the authentication method is enabled in your policies
+- Verify that the authentication method is enabled in your policies
-3. Check that the user is included in the target group for the authentication method
+- Check that the user is included in the target group for the authentication method
-4. Clear the user's browser cache or try a different browser
+- Clear the user's browser cache or try a different browser

 ### Users Locked Out After MFA Changes

 **Symptoms:** Administrators or users cannot access resources after MFA changes.

 **Solutions:**

-1. Use an emergency access account (break glass account) that is excluded from MFA
+- Use an emergency access account (break glass account) that is excluded from MFA
-2. Reset the user's authentication methods through the admin portal
+- Reset the user's authentication methods through the admin portal
-3. If using Conditional Access, temporarily disable the policy affecting the user
+- If using Conditional Access, temporarily disable the policy affecting the user

 ### Mobile App Not Receiving Notifications

 **Solutions:**

-1. Verify the user's device has internet connectivity
+- Verify the user's device has internet connectivity
-2. Ensure battery optimization is disabled for the authenticator app
+- Ensure battery optimization is disabled for the authenticator app
-3. Have the user restart the authenticator app
+- Have the user restart the authenticator app
-4. If necessary, delete and re-register the account in the authenticator app
+- If necessary, delete and re-register the account in the authenticator app

 ### SMS or Voice Call Not Received

 **Solutions:**

-1. Verify the phone number is entered correctly (with correct country code)
+- Verify the phone number is entered correctly (with correct country code)
-2. Check if the user is in an area with poor cellular reception
-3. Try the alternative method (if SMS fails, try voice call or vice versa)
-4. Ensure the phone carrier isn't blocking automated messages
-2. Check if the user is in an area with poor cellular reception
+- Check if the user is in an area with poor cellular reception
-3. Try the alternative method (if SMS fails, try voice call or vice versa)
+- Try the alternative method (if SMS fails, try voice call or vice versa)
-4. Ensure the phone carrier isn't blocking automated messages
+- Ensure the phone carrier isn't blocking automated messages

+---

 ## Best Practices